pydicom/pynetdicom/README.rst

 allows the easy creation of DICOM clients (*Service Class Users* or SCUs) and servers (*Service Class Providers* or SCPs).

-The main user class is AE, which represents a DICOM Application Entity.
-The user will typically create an ApplicationEntity object then either:
+The main user class is ``AE``, which is used to represent a DICOM Application Entity.
+Once the ```AE`` has been created then you would typically either:

 - Start the application as an SCP using ``AE.start()`` and wait for incoming association requests
-- Use the application as an SCU by requesting an association with a peer SCP via the ``AE.associate(addr, port)`` method.
+- Use the application as an SCU by requesting an association with a peer SCP via the ``AE.associate(addr, port)`` method, which returns an ``Association`` object if successful.

-Once the AE is associated with a peer, DICOM data can be sent between them by utilising the DIMSE-C and DIMSE-N services (see DICOM Standard PS3.7, Sections 7.5, 9 and 10).
+Once the application is associated with a peer, DICOM data can be sent between them by utilising the DIMSE-C and DIMSE-N services (see DICOM Standard PS3.7, Sections 7.5, 9 and 10).

 Supported SCU Services
 ~~~~~~~~~~~~~~~~~~~~~~

-When the AE is acting as an SCU the following DIMSE-C services are available to
+When the AE is acting as an SCU and an association has been established with a
-the ``Association`` class once an association has been established with a peer
+peer SCP, the following DIMSE-C services are available (provided the peer
-SCP (provided that the peer supports the corresponding Service Classes):
+supports the corresponding Service Classes):

 - C-ECHO: ``Association.send_c_echo()`` used to verify end-to-end
   communications with the peer.